mhurst/booster_ratings_challenge/README.md

 - Create new MySql database
 - Configure .env file to match the newly created database
 - Configure .env file for email services
+- Run npm install and composer install
 - Run laravel migrations: php artisan migrate
 - Run laravel seeders: php artisan db:seed
     - This should give you some dummy data to play with.
+- Run php artisan serve to start the server